3 for the price of 2! 🎁 Free delivery on all orders - Visit Our Shop!

 Are nipples painful in the postpartum period?

-80 to 90 % of breastfeeding women report experiencing sore nipples in the first few weeks postpartum.
-This is a common problem among new mothers and should not be a cause for immediate concern.
-If you feel any discomfort or pain during the first few weeks of breastfeeding, your body is probably still adapting to your baby's diet. baby and the pain will probably disappear on its own.
+80-90% of breastfeeding mothers report experiencing sore nipples in the first few weeks after giving birth.
+This is a common problem for new mothers and is not something to worry about immediately.
+If you feel any discomfort or pain in the first few weeks of breastfeeding, your body is probably still adjusting to feeding your baby and the pain will probably go away on its own.
 If you notice that your nipples are sore and don't seem to be improving, tell your midwife or doctor.
-They may want to observe your breastfeeding to rule out the possibility of a poor latch, or an infection.
-If your baby's mouth is not positioned correctly on your breast, it can press and irritate the nipples, which can cause significant discomfort.
-You should also ensure that you stop sucking before moving away from your baby, as this can also lead to sore nipples.
+They may want to observe your breastfeeding to rule out a poor latch or infection.
+If your baby's mouth is not positioned correctly on your breast, it can squeeze and irritate the nipples, which can cause significant discomfort.
+You should also make sure that you stop sucking before moving away from your baby, as this can also lead to sore nipples.

 If you are not breastfeeding or if the pain persists after two weeks, there may be other explanations for your sore nipples.
 You may be experiencing a symptom of premenstrual syndrome and your period may be starting soon.
 Increased levels of oestrogen and progesterone before your period are a common cause of breast swelling and tenderness.